ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Posted to LinkedIn about the `Gitbook`.
 - Tried out different online coding assessment testing such as DevSkiller and Codility.
 - Photography!
-  - Shot more graduation pictures, this time a group of 3.
+  - Shot for 3 clients, all grad photos.
 - Gym!
   - Legs and shoulders.

 # April 26, 2019

 - Photography!
-  - Spent the whole day editing photos and working out the Flickr account intricacies.
+  - Edited photos.

 # April 25, 2019